APIDevTools/swagger-express-middleware/docs/middleware/mock.md

 ##### How files are stored
-If your Swagger API has `file` parameters, then the uploaded files are stored in your operating system's temporary directory, with random, unique file names.
+If your OpenAPI definition has `file` parameters, then the uploaded files are stored in your operating system's temporary directory, with random, unique file names.
 You can change the default directory, and even the file-naming algorithm using the [Parse Request middleware's](parseRequest.md) options.

 Swagger Express Middleware uses [Multer](https://github.com/expressjs/multer) to handle file uploads, so for each `file` parameter in your API, there will be a corresponding [Multer file object](https://github.com/expressjs/multer#multer-file-object) in `req.files`.
 This object contains detailed information about the file, such as the original file name, its size, MIME type, etc.